 Middleware Chain Architecture & Request Flow

-Edge computing has fundamentally altered how web applications handle request routing, security, and data transformation.
 Rather than relying on monolithic origin servers to process every inbound request, modern platforms execute lightweight, composable logic at the network perimeter.
-This pillar article establishes a constraint-first methodology for designing, deploying, and operating middleware chain architecture across distributed edge networks.
-The patterns detailed here apply uniformly to Vercel, Cloudflare Workers, Netlify Edge Functions, and Fastly Compute, ensuring provider-agnostic portability while respecting strict runtime boundaries.
+This overview establishes a constraint-first methodology for designing, deploying, and operating middleware chain architecture across distributed edge networks.
+The patterns detailed here apply to Vercel, Cloudflare Workers, Netlify Edge Functions, and Fastly Compute, respecting strict runtime boundaries while maintaining provider-agnostic portability.
+They build directly on the edge runtime fundamentals and platform constraints that govern every isolate, and they interlock with edge caching and CDN integration once responses leave the chain.

 01 Fundamentals of Edge Middleware